rails/action_push_native/README.md

 You can use a custom device model, as long as:

 1. It can be serialized and deserialized by `ActiveJob`.
-2. It responds to the `token` and `application` methods.
+2. It responds to the `token` and `platform` methods.
-3. It implements an `on_token_error` callback to handle token errors.
-By default, device models handle this [by destroying the record](https://github.com/basecamp/actionpush/blob/main/app/models/action_push/device.rb#L10-L12).
+3. It includes the `ActionPush::DeviceModel` module.

 ### `ActionPush::Notification` attributes